-The above is my recent experience but you can also check my previous blog about my tips on passing the Philippine Immigration (as a solo female traveler).
+The above is my experience in 2020 but you can also check my previous blog about my tips on passing the Philippine Immigration (as a solo female traveler).

 I also hold a visit visa for Germany under the unmarried couple category.
 You may check this link for tips on getting this type of visa.